entu/api/README.md

 ### POST /entity
 Create new entity.
 Data must be sent as JSON list containing property object(s).

-Returns created entity \_id and it's properties \_ids.
-If *filename* and *filesize* is set in property, returns upload *url* and *headers* for file upload.
-Make PUT request to this url with given header and file as body.
+Returns created entity \_id and added properties.

+For file upload, add *filename*, *filesize* and *filetype* to property parameters.
+Response contains *upload* object with info (url, method and header) where to upload file (as request body).

 #### Property object parameters
 - **type** - Property type.
 It's mandatory parameter.
 Must be alphanumeric.
 Can contain \_, but not begin with one (except [system properties](#system-properties)).